mattam82/coq-malfunction/README.md

 The implementation of extraction is fully functional and supports all of Rocq's constructs including primitive integers, floats and arrays, but the cofixpoint to lazy/force translations is not verified yet.
-The article ["Verified Extraction from Coq to OCaml"](https://dl.acm.org/doi/10.1145/3656379) published and awarded at PLDI'24 describes this development.
+The article ["Verified Extraction from Coq to OCaml"](https://dl.acm.org/doi/10.1145/3656379) by Yannick Forster, Matthieu Sozean and Nicolas Tabareau, published and awarded at PLDI'24, describes this development.

+See the online [documentation](https://metarocq.github.io/rocq-verified-extraction-9.0/toc.html) for more information on the development.

 ## Installation